loganwrightoit/CST236/doc/source/LAB2.rst

 ..
-Lab1 documentation master file, created by sphinx-quickstart on Sat Mar 28 20:37:26 2015.
+Lab2 documentation master file, created by sphinx-quickstart on Sat Mar 28 20:37:26 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Lab1's documentation!
+Welcome to Lab2's TDD documentation!
 ================================

 Contents: